evolutics/iftree/README.md

 The name of the environment variable to use as the root folder for the [`base_folder` configuration](#base_folder).

-This should be an absolute path.
+The value of the environment variable should be an absolute path.

 **Default:** `"CARGO_MANIFEST_DIR"`